ngdeleito/easyGestures/extension/README.md

 The permissions requested by this extension are used for the following purposes:

+- `search`
+  - "Search web" action
+- `sessions`: "Access recently closed tabs"
+  - "Undo close tab" and "Undo close window" actions
+- `storage`
+  - Managing preferences
+- `tabs`: "Access browser tabs"
+  - "Save page as...", "Take tab screenshot", "Bookmark this page", "Bookmark this identifier", "Bookmark all tabs", and "easyGestures N preferences" actions
+  - Displaying tips from the preferences dialog
+  - Displaying preferences from the tips dialog
+- `webNavigation`: "Access browser activity during navigation"
+  - Opening the pie menu on (cross-origin) inner frames

+Additionally, users can explicitly grant the following optional permissions in the preferences dialog in order to enable the following features:

 - `<all_urls>`: "Access your data for all websites"
   - "Take tab screenshot" action
 - `bookmarks`: "Read and modify bookmarks"